makrai/notes/jurafsky-slp/ed2-ch15-unification.md

     subcategorization frames for verbs, adjectives, and nouns, and the
   * ACQUILEX tagset of verb subcategorization frames (Sanfilippo, 1993)
-  * other information about the complements, such as specifying the identity of the implicit subject in a lower verb phrase, i.e. control eg _Temmy promised Ruth to go_ vs _Temmy persuaded Ruth to go_
+  * other information about the complements, such as specifying the identity of the implicit subject in a lower verb phrase, ie control eg _Temmy promised Ruth to go_ vs _Temmy persuaded Ruth to go_
 * info about the subcategorization frames for a verb can be partially predicted by the semantics of the verb